Dark-Official/Dark-Official.github.io/README.md

 If you want to contribute to this website please just submit a pull request.

 # feel free to contribute to the website.
+Ask Shroom#9570 if you want something to change